Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

-The platform treats $\tilde b_{i,j}$ purely as \emph{eligibility/availability} signals (e.g., constructing candidate sets by $\tilde b_{i,j}=1$) and conducts all subsequent pre-plan and pricing decisions based on the perturbed intent vector $\tilde{\mathbf b}_j$, without attempting to reconstruct the true $\mathbf b_j$.
-Consequently, the entire downstream pipeline can be viewed as (possibly randomized) post-processing of $\tilde{\mathbf b}_j$ only; by the post-processing property\cite{dong2022gaussian} of (personalized) LDP, such derived decisions do not incur additional privacy leakage beyond the guarantee induced by the calibrated budget $\varepsilon_j^\star$.
+The platform treats $\tilde b_{i,j}$ only as an eligibility signal for constructing candidate sets and performs downstream pre-planning and pricing based on the perturbed intent vector $\tilde{\mathbf b}_j$.
+It does not require reconstructing the true intent vector $\mathbf b_j$.
+Therefore, the downstream pipeline can be viewed as post-processing of $\tilde{\mathbf b}_j$.
+By the post-processing property of personalized LDP~\cite{dong2022gaussian}, platform-side quantities derived from perturbed reports and public parameters do not consume additional privacy budget beyond the calibrated $\varepsilon_j^\star$.
 Moreover, to accommodate slowly drifting intents in long-term participation and to limit long-horizon linkability, we partition time into memo-epochs and enforce epoch-level refresh: when entering epoch $e{+}1$, worker $w_j$ discards the stored permanent report $\tilde{\mathbf b}^{\mathrm{perm}}_j(e)$ and regenerates a new permanent vector $\tilde{\mathbf b}^{\mathrm{perm}}_j(e{+}1)$ by reapplying the same entry-wise randomized response rule with budget $\varepsilon_j^\star$.
-This refresh prevents indefinite reuse of the same permanent noise, mitigates cross-epoch profiling, and meanwhile preserves the intended memoization benefit within each epoch against multi-snapshot frequency attacks\cite{wang2016using}.
+This refresh avoids indefinite reuse of the same permanent report, reduces cross-epoch linkability, and preserves the memoization benefit within each epoch against frequency-based profiling\cite{wang2016using}.

-The formal proofs of \textit{(i)} the $\varepsilon_j$-personalized LDP guarantee of MIRROR, \textit{(ii)} the post-processing invariance for all platform-side outputs, and \textit{(iii)} the memoization-based robustness against multi-snapshot frequency attacks are provided in Appx.~\ref{app:proofs}.
+The formal proofs of \textit{(i)} the $\varepsilon_j$-personalized LDP guarantee of MIRROR, \textit{(ii)} the post-processing invariance for all platform-side outputs, and \textit{(iii)} the memoization-based robustness against multi-snapshot frequency attacks are provided in Appx.~C.